gouravkhator/stran/README.md

 deleteUser will also be a function in the smart contract.

-We can use web workers in react native (for video calling) and smart contract transaction simultaneously and then sync them up with the results of whether the video call was a success or a failure.
+We can use web workers in client side (for video calling) and smart contract transaction simultaneously and then sync them up with the results of whether the video call was a success or a failure.

 We can use IPFS (some local decentralized storage) for storing the contract's transactions which are not synced with the mainnet.
 We can have them queued up locally.